Wooden Golf Balls: an Assumption and a Fallacy

 The use of wooden balls in golf in Scotland is an assumption.
 In fact, it is almost certain links golfers never played with wooden golf balls.

 Almost every golf history says that early golf was 'presumably' or 'probably' played with wooden golf balls.
 Some even detail the wood that they were made from, such a boxwood.
 There is one problem with this statement, notably that there is no evidence to support it.
-No examples of wooden golf balls have been found in Scotland and there is no mention of people playing with or making wooden golf balls or buying them from 'bowars' or similar and certainly no details of what woods were used.
+No examples of wooden golf balls have been found in Scotland and there is no mention of people playing with or making wooden golf balls or buying them from 'bowars' or similar and certainly no details of what type of wood was used.

-In fact, a consideration of the relative merits of the other contemporary golf balls make it more probable than not, that links golf began with the 'hairy ball' and was not generally played with wooden balls.
+In fact, a consideration of the relative merits of the other contemporary golf balls make it more probable than not, that links golf began with a leathery ball and was not generally played with wooden balls.

 A complication to golf history is that the word 'golf' is used to describe games such as the above-ground 'target' golf, which was not golf.
 Wooden balls may well have been used in this game, where their greater resilience outweighed any deficiencies in distance or handling.
 Golf has also been associated with Mail or Pall Mall (pronounced Pell Mell), a croquet type game, which always used smooth, spherical wooden balls and with Crosse, Crossage or Cholet, which used elliptical, dimpled wooden balls.
 The descriptions of the construction and types of wood involved in golf balls are derived from these games, not golf.
 Wooden balls have probably never been used in the links golf game, which became so successful, that it totally eclipsed all these other games.